Updated: 7 days ago

 “It was so hectic,” said Aboh.
 “I would go for my studies in the university and go to the hospital and work in the parish.
 Sometimes I would only sleep for two hours each night, but I was young, so I was able to put up with it.”

 In 2001, after finishing his Clinical Pastoral Education and his master’s, he got a job in East Tennessee.
-Aboh got a job as a hospital chaplain with the Alexian Brothers in Signal Mountain, Tenn.
+Aboh got a job as a hospital chaplain with the Alexian Brothers in Signal Mountain, Tennessee.
 That same year he met the bishop of the Knoxville diocese and immediately struck up a friendship.

-“Bede is a source of unity,” said Archbishop Joseph Kurtz of Louisville, Ky.
+“Bede is a source of unity,” said Archbishop Joseph Kurtz of Louisville, Kentucky.
 “He has an engaging personality that makes people comfortable.
 I can go on and on talking about how much I appreciate his friendship.”

 Kurtz asked Aboh to come for the Knoxville diocese, which Aboh did after turning in his letter of resignation in Nigeria.
 He also resigned from the Alexian Brothers with 11 months' notice for them to find another Catholic chaplain to fill his shoes.

-“My time with Father Bede was always very positive,” said Father Dustin Collins, pastor of St. Mary’s Catholic Parish in Johnson City, Tenn.
+“My time with Father Bede was always very positive,” said Father Dustin Collins, pastor of St. Mary’s Catholic Parish in Johnson City, Tennessee.
 “He’s always present and approachable if you need anything and is always there for advice.”

 On Sept.
 9, 2005, he began to work for the Diocese of Knoxville, 31 years to the day that he joined the seminary back home in Nigeria.